verrazzano/verrazzano/oam-application-operator/README.md

     make uninstall-crds
     ```

-## Building and pushing docker images
+## Building and pushing Docker images

-* To build the docker image:
+* To build the Docker image:
     ```
     make docker-build

-* To push the docker image:
+* To push the Docker image:
     ```
     make docker-push
     ```